Maruku98/Futuristic-Digital-Clock/README.md

 # Front-End-Projects
 These are all front-end-related projects I've designed so far.
-These include HTML, CSS, and JavaScript.
+These include HTML, CSS, and JavaScript, as well as libraries like ReactJs, Bootstrap, jQuery and SASS.

 # Survey Form
 My first website consisted in a Survey Form in which I put to practise HTML tags related to user input implementation and data processing.